 We are externally managed by our affiliated investment adviser, Gladstone Management Corporation (the "Adviser"), under an investment advisory and management agreement (the "Advisory Agreement") and another of our affiliates, Gladstone Administration, LLC, (the "Administrator" together with the Adviser and the Affiliated Public Funds (defined below), the "Gladstone Companies")) provides administrative services to us pursuant to a contractual agreement (the "Administration Agreement").
 Each of the Adviser and Administrator are privately-held companies that are indirectly owned and controlled by David Gladstone, our chairman and chief executive officer.
 Mr. Gladstone and Terry Brubaker, our vice chairman and chief operating officer, also serve on the board of directors of the Adviser, the board of managers of the Administrator, and serve as executive officers of the Adviser and the Administrator.
-The Administrator employs, among others, our chief financial officer and treasurer, chief valuation officer, chief compliance officer, general counsel and secretary (who also serves as the president of the Administrator) and their respective staffs.
-The Adviser and Administrator have extensive experience in our lines of business and also provide investment advisory and administrative services, respectively, to our affiliates, including, but not limited to: Gladstone Commercial Corporation ("Gladstone Commercial"), a publicly-traded real estate investment trust; Gladstone Investment Corporation ("Gladstone Investment"), a publicly-traded real estate investment trust ("Gladstone Land," with "Gladstone Commercial," and "Gladstone Investment," collectively the "Affiliated Public Funds").
+The Administrator employs, among others, our chief financial officer and treasurer, chief valuation officer, chief compliance officer, general counsel and secretary (who also serves as the president of the Administrator) and their respectively, to our affiliates, including, but not limited to: Gladstone Commercial Corporation ("Gladstone Commercial"), a publicly-traded real estate investment trust; Gladstone Investment Corporation ("Gladstone Investment"), a publicly-traded BDC and RIC; and Gladstone Land Corporation, a publicly-traded real estate investment trust ("Gladstone Land," with "Gladstone Commercial," and "Gladstone Investment," collectively the "Affiliated Public Funds").
 In the future, the Adviser and Administrator may provide investment advisory and administrative services, respectively, to other funds and companies, both public and private.